tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 ## Design

-Before transitioning to design management, I was a lead product designer – and I'm still hands on at times.
+I've been a product designer for many years, and I still get a real buzz from being hands on.
 As a designer, I try to join the dots between complex problems and outcomes in a kind, open and deeply collaborative way.
 Below are a few case studies.

 <div class="feature-block" markdown="1">